srobo/website/_posts/2020-07-25-post-competition.md

 </iframe>

-While we weren't able to see them in person, we saw some brilliant robot designs this year and were impressed by the capabilities of the teams' code -- great work by all teams.
+While we weren't able to see them in person, we saw some brilliant robot designs and were continually impressed by the progress made throughout the year, both posted online and at the Tech Days.
+Even during the virtual competiton, it was great to see the robot code improving week to week.
 We hope you enjoyed the competition as much as we did!

 If you didn't take part, or you want to enter again next year, the [sign up page]({{ site.baseurl }}/compete/) for next year's competition will be